section-engineering-education/engineering-education/content/articles/data-preprocessing-python/index.md

 ![Google_Authentication](/engineering-education/data-preprocessing-python/URL.png)

-We click on the URL link on your Google Colab interface and proceed to allow permissions until we reach the verification code stage, i.e.
+We click on the URL link on the Google Colab interface and proceed to allow permissions until we reach the verification code stage, i.e.

 ![Verification_code](/engineering-education/data-preprocessing-python/Cpo.png)